pusher/pusher-http-dotnet/README.md

 The solution can be opened and compiled in Xamarin Studio on OSX.

-Alternatively, the solution can be built from the command line is mono is installed.
+Alternatively, the solution can be built from the command line if Mono is installed.
 First of all, open up a terminal and navigate to the root directory of the solution.
 The second step is to restore the Nuget packages, which can be done with this command

 ```
 nuget restore pusher-dotnet-server.sln